r-grandorder/tri-hermes/en/pages/Remnants/salem.md

 It's not the kind of thing you have every day either.
 You only get to enjoy it on Thanksgiving.

 **Abigail:**
-It's too bad you and the rest of The Fujimaru Company didn't come during a holiday, {(M) Mr. /(F) Ms. } Ringmaster.
+It's too bad you and the rest of The Fujimaru Company didn't come during a holiday, [♂ Mr. /♀ Ms. ] Ringmaster.

 **Abigail:**
 It HAS been a while since we celebrated anything, though...